Benchmarking, profiling and optimizing

 Instructor note

-Always measure the code before you start optimization.
-Don’t base your optimization on theoretical consideration, otherwise you’ll have surprises.
+• Always measure the code before you start optimization.
+Don’t base your optimization on assumptions, otherwise you’ll have surprises.

 time

-One of the easy way to profile the program is to use the time function:
+One of the easy way to benchmark is to use the time function:

 import time